Dominic Lokinyomo Lobalu: 2022: Diamond League Victory

 Lobalu's success at the Diamond League in Stockholm on 30 June was a big surprise, because he managed to beat the half-marathon world champion Jacob Kiplimo, among other medallists in the 3000 metres.
 Prior to that point, he had been mainly unknown and obscure.
 However, he immediately elevated his status thanks to his world leading time of 7:29.48.
 During the race, he hung out close to the back of the pack but finally made his move around the last 200 metres.
 He quickly picked up his pace and charged straight ahead of everyone else to catch Kiplimo.
 They battled head-to-head for a few seconds as they headed toward the home stretch.
 Kiplimo refused to relinquish his position at the front and fought to maintain a wider gap between them.
 Ultimately, Lobalu overtook him just before they crossed the finish line.
 It was Lobalu's first Diamond League win and the first ever for his sponsor On.
 His stellar results were a slight glimpse of what was to come in the future.
 Furthermore, he asserted his role as a promising world-class athlete, in spite of being a refugee.

 2023: Zagreb Meeting Record

 Lobalu won the Hanžeković Memorial in Zagreb, Croatia on 10 September.
 During the process, he set a new meeting record of 7:33.95 in the 3000 metres.
 He defeated Henrik Ingebrigtsen in his scrimmage for the number one spot by sprinting to the finish line in the last lap.
 Thanks to his big win, Lobalu received an invitation to the final stage of the Diamond League in Eugene.
 He could have potentially been crowned the 5000 metres champion for the 2023 season at the Prefontaine Classic, however, his Swiss residence permit presents problems entering the United States, as is typical for refugee athletes to encounter.

+He won the silver medal at 10.000 meters at the 2026 European Championship in Birmingham.